British Overseas Territories: City status and cities

-As overseas territories came under the administration of the British Empire, a number of towns and villages began to request formal recognition to validate their importance, and would be accorded a status if deemed to be deserving such as a borough or as a more prestigious city by the monarch.
+As overseas territories came under the administration of the British Empire, several towns and villages began to request formal recognition to validate their importance, and would be accorded a status if deemed to be deserving such as a borough or as a more prestigious city by the monarch.
 Many cities were designated over several centuries, and as Anglican dioceses began to be created internationally from the 18th century, the process of city creation became aligned to that used in England, being linked to the presence of a cathedral.
-Later on, this process became untenable and other selection criteria and royal occasions were used instead.
-However, mainly from the 20th century onwards, increasing levels of states becoming fully independent caused the numbers of remaining cities to reduce substantially.
+Later on, this process became untenable, and other selection criteria and royal occasions were used instead.
+However, mainly from the 20th century onwards, increasing levels of states becoming fully independent caused the number of remaining cities to reduce substantially.

 Since the second Millennium, competitions have been arranged by the UK government to grant city status to settlements.
 In 2021, submissions for city status were invited to mark the Platinum Jubilee of Elizabeth II, with Crown Dependencies and British Overseas Territories being allowed to take part for the first time.
 In the Overseas Territories, the applicants were George Town (in the Cayman Islands), Gibraltar and Stanley (in the Falkland Islands).
 It was later discovered that Gibraltar had been previously named a city, researchers at The National Archives confirming that Gibraltar's city status was still in effect, with the territory missing from the official list of cities for the past 140 years.
-Stanley was later granted the honour, and alongside Hamilton, Bermuda, and Jamestown, St Helena, making a present total of four cities.
+Stanley and Douglas on the Isle of Man were later granted the honour, and alongside Hamilton, Bermuda, and Jamestown, St Helena, making a present total of five cities.

 Languages

-Most of the languages other than English spoken in the territories contain a large degree of English, either as a root language, or in code-switching, e.g. Yanito.
+Most of the languages other than English spoken in the territories contain a large degree of English, either as a root language or in code-switching, e.g. Yanito.
 They include: